CubeAPM

 Elastic Observability Pricing & Customer Reviews

-- Criticized for: Rising costs at very large scale, a learning curve for advanced features, and operational overhead in self-managed environments.
+• Criticized for: Costs at a very large scale, learning curve

 Elastic Observability vs Splunk Observability Cloud